Robert Jacobus Forbes: Other publications

-Metallurgy in antiquity, part 2; Copper and bronze, tin, arsenic, antimony and iron.
+With E. J. Dijksterhuis in 1963 Forbes published a History of Science and Technology with Penguin Books in two volumes.
+The first volume covered Ancient Times to the Seventeenth Century, and the second the Eighteenth and Nineteenth Centuries.
 Two of his latests works were The principal works of Simon Stevin published in 1966, and The Conquest of Nature: Technology and Its Consequences published in 1968.